IT ISN’T ALL ABOUT THE PRICE

 In any market, it is important to have an understanding of what makes a competitive offer, that is – OTHER than price, but that is not always the case.
 Like you, the seller(s) certainly have their own motivating factors.
 Who doesn’t?

 LAYING THE FOUNDATION

 Before you start crafting your offer, we have to lay the groundwork.
-Your Realtor will provide you with important information about the seller to get a better gauge on what is important (and what is not important) to the seller.
+I’ll provide you with important information about the seller.
+This is to get a better gauge on what is important (and what is not important) to the seller.
 Here are some important questions that your Realtor will discover, before you write your offer:

 - Did the sellers recently purchase the home?

 - Have the current owners lived in their home or are they investors?

 - How quickly do the sellers want to close?